 Section 3.7 Executive Sessions

-The Board may hold executive sessions in cases specified in the Open Meeting Law.
+The Board may hold executive sessions in case allowed by law in effect at the time in question.
 Such meetings may be held only when (a) the Board first convenes in an open session; (b) the presiding officer states the reason for meeting in the executive session, and (c) a majority of the Trustees then present votes to meet in executive session.

-The Board may hold executive sessions in case allowed by law, which include but are not limited to the following circumstances: to discuss the reputation, character, or heath of an individual; to consider the dismissal or discipline of an employee; to discuss strategy relating to litigation or collective bargaining; to consider the purchase or lease of real property where such negotiations may be compromised by public discussion; to investigate charges of criminal misconduct; to discuss the use of security devices; or applicable law requires discussions in private.

 Prior to any executive session in which the Board meets to consider the reputation, character or health of an employee, or in which the Board considers the discipline of an employee, the board must give notice of such meeting to the individual at issue and provide the individual with the right to be present at such meeting, the right to counsel, and the right to speak on his or her own behalf.

 ARTICLE 4